 In the meantime, add the broccoli, basil, garlic, hemp seeds (or nuts), lemon juice, nutritional yeast, and a pinch of sea salt to the food processor.
 Pulse it until it becomes a paste.

 Add the oil and process it until it’s smooth.
 Add filtered water to thin or until desired consistency.

 Stir in the lemon zest.
 Then taste and adjust the flavor, as needed.

 Add the broccoli pesto to the pasta and cook over low heat, stirring constantly, for 1-2 minutes.

 *Add some pasta water if it starts getting dry.

 Spoon the pasta into bowls, top with vegan parmesan cheese, fresh parsley, avocado and other desired toppings.

-Store extra pesto in the refrigerator for up to 4-5 days or pour into ice cube molds, freeze and store in freezer for up to 1-2 months.
+Store the extra pesto in the refrigerator for up to 4-5 days.
+Or pour into ice cube molds, freeze, and store in the freezer for up to 1-2 months.

 If you loved this recipe, you’ll also love this Avocado Pesto Sauce and Lemony Kale Pesto.